HOOD

 Bearish

-• Extreme Valuation Premium: The stock trades at a trailing PE of 53.37x and a forward PE of 33.70x, a significant premium to most financial services peers.
-Its Price-to-Sales ratio of 22.47x is exceptionally high, leaving little room for error and making the stock vulnerable to multiple compression if growth decelerates.
+• Extreme Valuation Premium: HOOD trades at a steep premium to its sector: a forward P/E of 28.52x and a Price/Sales ratio of 22.47x are exceptionally high for financial services.
+This leaves little room for error and makes the stock vulnerable to multiple compression.

-• High Financial Leverage & Volatility: The company carries a debt-to-equity ratio of 1.68, indicating significant leverage.
-Combined with an extreme beta of 2.464, the stock is roughly 146% more volatile than the market, amplifying downside risk during market corrections, as seen in its 30.14% decline over the past six months.
+• High Financial Leverage & Beta: A debt-to-equity ratio of 1.68 indicates a leveraged balance sheet.
+Combined with an exceptionally high beta of 2.29 (129% more volatile than the market), this amplifies downside risk during market downturns, as seen in the recent -57.26% max drawdown.

 HOOD Technical Analysis